ashudevcodes/My-NVChad-Config/README.md

-**Getting Started with My NvChad's Custom Configuration**
+## Getting Started with My NvChad's Custom Configuration

-This guide outlines the steps to customize NvChad's configuration for a tailored Neovim experience.
+This guide helps you set up the customize NvChad's configuration for a Neovim experience.

 **Prerequisites:**

 - **NvChad Installation:** Ensure you have NvChad installed on your system.
-Refer to the official NvChad documentation for installation instructions: [https://nvchad.com/docs/quickstart/install/](https://nvchad.com/docs/quickstart/install/)
+-  Refer to the official NvChad documentation for installation instructions: [https://nvchad.com/docs/quickstart/install/](https://nvchad.com/docs/quickstart/install/)

-**Configuration Location:**
+## Configuration Location:

 - **Linux/macOS:** The NvChad configuration files reside in the `~/.config/nvim/lua/` directory.
 - **Windows:** The location is `~\AppData\Local\nvim\lua/`.

-**Customizing NvChad:**
+## Customizing NvChad:

 1. **Create a Custom Folder:**
    - Navigate to the `lua` directory within your NvChad configuration directory (as mentioned above).